NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      -
      - Choice
      - auto, asphalt or fiberglass shingles, concrete, cool roof, slate or tile shingles, expanded polystyrene sheathing, metal surfacing, plastic/rubber/synthetic sheeting, shingles, wood shingles or shakes
      - The material type of the roof.
-If not provided, the OS-HPXML default (see `HPXML Roofs <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-roofs>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Roofs <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-roofs>`_) is used.
    * - ``roof_color``
      - false
      -
      - Choice
      - auto, dark, light, medium, medium dark, reflective
      - The color of the roof.
-If not provided, the OS-HPXML default (see `HPXML Roofs <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-roofs>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Roofs <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-roofs>`_) is used.

 Options
 *******